D-Robotics-AI-Lab/RSGen/README.md

 ## Getting Started
 step 1.
-Refer to install.md to install the environment.
+Refer to install.md to install the environment. step 2.
+Refer to datasets.md to prepare [DIOR-RSVG], [DOTA], [HRSC2016] datasets. step 3.
+Refer to train.md for training. step 3.
+Refer to eval.md for evaluation.

 ## TODOs
 - [x] Release the paper on arXiv.